CanCodes/Hiven-Status/README.md

 # Hiven Status Header

 This small project let's you display your status on your Hiven Header image using the Lanyard API.
+Make sure you are in [Lanyard Discord Server](https://discord.gg/UrXF2cfJ7F).

 **NOTE: Currently only supports Spotify.
 More coming soon.**